 The Professional Certificate in Information Systems program is designed to provide knowledge, tools and techniques for those who are working in, or plan to work in the field of information systems and information technology.
 It is appropriate for students who cannot complete all the requirements for a master's degree in Information Systems, but who want a concentrated study in information systems and technology.

-To obtain the certificate, a student needs to complete IS 6000 and any four of the following courses:
+To obtain the certificate, a student needs to complete IS 6000 and any three IS courses.